markjm610/react-project/README.md

 ## What is Taskflow?

-Taskflow is a project management app that focuses on drag and drop
+Taskflow is a project management app with columns and tasks within shareable projects

 ## Developed By